bwogit/CI_PP4_Caiman_Cove/README.md

 <img src="">
 </details>

-14. As a (Admin User), I can Engage with Informative Blog Content
+14. As a User, I can Explore the Comprehensive Food and Drink offering

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |